glouppe/info8002-large-scale-data-systems/lecture1.md

     - Internet communication **must continue** despite loss of networks or gateways.
     - The Internet must support **multiple types of communication services**.
     - The Internet architecture must accommodate **a variety of networks**.
-    - The architecture must permit distributed management of its resources.
+    - The architecture must permit *distributed management* of its resources.
-    - The architecture must be cost effective.
+    - The architecture must be *cost effective*.
-    - The architecture must permit host attachment with a low level of effort.
+    - The architecture must permit host attachment with a *low level of effort*.
-    - The resources used in the architecture must be accountable.
+    - The resources used in the architecture must be *accountable*.

 ---